fgeeri/scd-bubbles/README.md

 ## `scd-bubbles` 🫧
 `scd-bubbles` is an open source web app that visualises the decisions of the Swiss Federal Court 🇨🇭🏛.
 Every judgments is represented by a bubble, with the properties of the bubbles reflecting information about the case 🫧.

 Bubbles appear in chronological order of the decision date, and their color indicates the case outcome.
 Bubble size represents the length of the judgment text.
+Bubble positioning reflects the area of law: Civil law judgments appear in the left third of the screen, public law in the middle, and criminal law on the right.
+Judgments that were published as leading cases are identified with a golden border.
+On hover, the judgment identifier appears, and by clicking, the judgment will be displayed on the bger.li website.
+The half moon icon 🌗 toggles dark mode.

 `scd-bubbles` is a fun way to gain an understanding of the caseload that the Swiss Federal Court is dealing with and conveys in a very broad sense information about the decisions taken in a (dis-)aggregated from.
 It is also suitable for meditative practices.